akitectio/aki-ui/mcp/README.md

 - Generate React components using Aki UI
 - Support for forms, dashboards, cards, tables, layouts, and custom components
+- **Initialize complete projects** with Vite, Next.js, or Create React App
+- Project templates with TypeScript, routing, authentication, and more
 - Code validation and optimization suggestions
 - Performance and accessibility improvements